Category Archives: Community Outreach

 Salmon Sunday at Cariboo Dam

 One of the great things about the return of the traditional fall weather – cooler temperatures and rain – is the return of spawning salmon.
-Join the BLPA to celebrate their return!
+Join the BLPA and our friends to celebrate their return!

 TIME: 11:00 am to 2:00 pm